-- 2. Are funds a gift, loan, or investment?
+- 1. Have a discussion.
+Sit down with them and help review their current financials and cash flow.
+We understand people tend to be private about finances or there could be underlying sensitive issues.
+However, we believe candor is required to make an effective plan and improve your son or daughter's situation.
+Sometimes it is helpful to engage an independent third party like a banker or accountant. - 2.
+Are funds a gift, loan, or investment?
 This should be clear up front.
 Gifts typically come with no strings attached.
 Loans should be in writing and have clear expectations with respect to interest rate and repayment schedules.
-You can be creative such as no payments for the first six months.
-If it is an investment, how are funds to be recovered: sale of home, after a set number of years, or upon a predetermined increase in value? - 3.
-Set boundaries.
+You can be creative - no payments for the first six months.
+If it is an investment, how are funds to be recovered: sale of home, after a set number of years, or upon a predetermined increase in value? - Set boundaries.
 If you are reaching into your wallet frequently, some suggestions include: reducing monthly support incrementally, offering assistance for 90 days, limiting help to one request every 12 months.
-Generally, you want to provide a hand up not a hand out. - 4.
-Where is the money coming from?
+Generally, you want to provide a hand up not a hand out. - Where is the money coming from?
 Drawing from savings, investments or taking a loan.
 There are pros and cons to each.
 For example, dipping into your RSP has tax implications.
-Cosigning a loan means parents are liable and do not have control.
-Alternatively, parents could lend against their line of credit and have the kids cover the payments often at a better rate.
+Cosigning a loan means parents

-5. What is the impact on other family members?
+- are liable and do not have control.
+Alternatively, parents could lend against their line of credit and have the kids cover the payments often at a better rate too. - What is the impact on other family members?
 We advocate some level of transparency here.
 Family members often find out and we feel it is better to lead the discussion.
 Parents typically strive for fairness which may not mean equal.
 Offsetting gifts or adjusting inheritance amounts for prior financial support can be ways to help balance or maintain harmony.
 Again, ensure you document and update.

-A final note around helping kids with credit troubles: We strongly urge parents to be part of the process with creditors or insolvency agencies before providing assistance to confirm debts will be properly cleared out.
+A final note around helping kids with credit troubles: We strongly urge parents to be part of the process with creditors or insolvency agencies before providing assistance to ensure debts will be properly cleared out.
 This will help ensure creditors are satisfied and avoid further repercussions.